AMR 33: Operational history

 AMR 33 light tanks of the 2e GAM in Strasbourg, 14 July 1938.

-The 115 vehicles available in 1934 were assigned to the five cavalry divisions, a squadron of fifteen (three platoons of four, two reserve tanks and a command tank) for the GAM (Groupe d'Automitrailleuses) of each, except for 5e DC (which got ten) and 4e DC which, with priority from the first production batch, received forty: a squadron for its 4e GAM and its 18e Dragons and another ten for its 4e BDP (Bataillon de Dragons Portés).
+The 115 vehicles available in 1934 were assigned to the five cavalry divisions.
+A squadron of fifteen (three platoons of four, two reserve tanks and a command tank) for the GAM (Groupe d'Automitrailleuses) for each of the first three divisions.
+The 5e DC had ten and 4e DC, which had priority from the first production batch, received forty: a squadron each for its 4e GAM and its 18e Dragons and another ten for its 4e BDP (Bataillon de Dragons Portés).
 In 1935, 5e DC received the three rebuilt prototypes, bringing its strength to thirteen.
 AMR 33s were also allocated to two independent cavalry regiments: 9e Dragons (which received eight from the first batch of 65) and 11e Chasseurs (which received twelve from the second batch of fifty).
 The organic strength thus equalled the total AMR 33 fleet.
 The rôle of the AMR 33s in the cavalry divisions was largely that of direct support of the dismounted horsemen.

 In 1934, it was decided to transform 4e DC into an armoured division, the 1re DLM (Division Légère Mécanique or "Mechanised Light Division").
 For its sole tanks, this division then had six squadrons equipped with the AMR 33, the main battle vehicle being the half-tracked AMC P16s.
 Its fighting power was thus very limited indeed, but new tanks had been ordered, such as the AMC 34, the AMC 35 and the SOMUA S35.
 In 1937, a new DLM was created from 5e DC, the 2e DLM.
 The DLMs had three squadrons of AMRs each to accompany their motorized infantry (among many other types).
 At that time, however, the mechanical unreliability of the AMR 33 had become obvious and it was decided only to use the AMR 35 in the Cavalry armoured divisions, concentrating the AMR 33s into the remaining DCs.
 In case of mobilization, each of these would now have a larger RAM (Régiment d'Automitailleuses), to be created from the peacetime GAM, with two AMR squadrons, these again enlarged to four platoons of five plus two reserve tanks and a command tank.
 Total divisional AMR strength would thus be 46.
 However, as there were three divisions, their need for 138 vehicles could not be met by the existing AMR 33 number.
 Therefore, 1re DC was to use the AMR 35 and the only units deploying the AMR 33 remained 2e DC and 3e DC.
 At the outbreak of the Second World War, France participating from 2 September 1939, total organic AMR 33 strength was still 92 and the remaining 28 AMR 33s were kept in reserve.